Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 Figs.\ref{fig:pipi-14TeV-combo} and \ref{fig:KK-14TeV-combo} show the projected upper limit on the Br$(h \to \phi\phi)$ for the set of cuts $D^H \geq$ 1\,vtx, $P^H \times D^S \geq$ 1\,vtx, and $P^S \times D^S \geq$ 1\,vtx, for some benchmark masses and a range of lifetimes assuming 100\,\% decay to pions and Kaons, respectively, combined over ggF, VBF, Vh-jet and Vh-lep production modes at 14\,TeV HL-LHC experiment with an integrated luminosity of 3000\,fb$^{-1}$.
 For the set of cuts outlined in Table\,\ref{tab:piK_cuts}, we get negligibly small efficiencies for events where both the mediator particles decay inside the MS and the mesons coming from their decay satisfy the harder set of cuts, $D^H_{\pi/K} =$ 2\,vtx, and therefore we do not show these results.
-We observe that the $P^S\times D_{\pi/K}^S \geq$ 1\,vtx set of cuts has the best sensitivity when the mediator decays to pions and Kaons, and the best limits with this set of cuts for masses 1\,GeV and 2\,GeV are Br$(h \to \phi\phi)<2.8\times10^{-5}$ ($2.3\times10^{-5}$) and $3.0\times10^{-5}$ ($2.6\times10^{-5}$) achieved at $c\tau=$ 5\,cm and 10\,cm respectively for pions (Kaons).
+We observe that the $P^S\times D_{\pi/K}^S \geq$ 1\,vtx set of cuts has the best sensitivity when the mediator decays to pions and Kaons, and the best limits with this set of cuts for masses 1\,GeV and 2\,GeV are Br$(h \to \phi\phi)<3.6\times10^{-4}$, $c\tau=5$\,cm ($5.6\times10^{-4}$, $c\tau=10$\,cm) and $4.7\times10^{-5}$, $c\tau=10$\,cm ($5.3\times10^{-5}$, $c\tau=10$\,cm) achieved respectively for pions (Kaons).
 The limits achieved for pions and Kaons are comparable, and both degrade by a factor of 20 as compared to the case where the mediator decays to muons.
 The mass range of mediators studied in this section varies over a small interval, and therefore, we do not see much difference in the variation of limits with decay length over the masses.
-All the set of cuts lose their sensitivity around decay lengths of 5-10\,m.
+The $D^H \geq$ 1\,vtx and $P^S \times D^S \geq$ 1\,vtx set of cuts lose their sensitivity around decay lengths of 5-10\,m, whereas the $P^H \times D^S \geq$ 1\,vtx analysis loses sensitivity around 1\,m.